Weapons in the War on Weeds – Weed Management

-International Postgraduate Intern Daniel Perlaki is working with Rainforest Rescue to ensure that international best practice is helping underpin invasive weed management.
+International Postgraduate Intern Daniel Perlaki worked with Rainforest Rescue in 2016 to ensure that international best practices helped underpin invasive weed management.

-As part of his research the controversial issue of the use of Roundup has been raised; Dan talks further about the issue…
+As part of his research, the controversial issue of the use of Roundup was raised; Dan spoke further about the issue…

-Last week, glyphosate – the active ingredient in Roundup (the world’s most widely used chemical herbicide) – was within hours of recall from shops due to a ruling by the European Commission.
+In July 2016, glyphosate – the active ingredient in Roundup (the world’s most widely used chemical herbicide) – was within hours of recall from shops due to a ruling by the European Commission.
 Only at the last minute and under threat of a lawsuit from the manufacturer Monsanto was it given a temporary reprieve and an extension to continue production.
-By the end of 2017 a report from the European Chemical Agency will determine whether glyphosate is safe, and whether its production and use will be allowed in Europe.
-Last year, areport by the World Health Organization’s International Agency for Research on Canceridentified high doses of the herbicide as a “probable carcinogen” sparking fierce debate on its use in agricultural systems.
-There is also controversy over glyphosate’s impacts on the wider environment with the chemical being implicated in the decline of earthworms (1), soil microbial communities, butterflies (2) and amphibians (3).
+By the end of 2017, a report from the European Chemical Agency determined whether glyphosate was safe and whether its production and use were allowed to continue in Europe – click here to read their findings.
+In 2015, a report by the World Health Organization’s International Agency for Research on Cancer identified high doses of the herbicide as a “probable carcinogen” sparking fierce debate on its use in agricultural systems.
+There is also controversy over glyphosate’s impacts on the wider environment with the chemical being implicated in the decline of earthworms (1), soil microbial communities, butterflies (2), and amphibians (3).

 Environmental weeds are a serious contributor to animal and plant extinctions worldwide (4).
 They can influence nutrient cycles and fire regimes, can outcompete native flora, and cause landscape and evolutionary scale changes.
 Effective management and control of weeds is crucial to maintain the health of rainforests and protect their unique biodiversity.
 The current research project at Rainforest Rescue is evaluating weed control methods to ensure compliance with international best-practice.
 An important element is learning from, and sharing knowledge with, other organisations working with similar issues.
 Rainforest Rescue has a clear responsibility to ensure that control methods are underpinned with the best scientific information and minimise harm to the environment and native flora and fauna.

-To further this agenda Rainforest Rescue is looking into the efficacy of a whole host of non-herbicide based methods, as well as methods that reduce the amount of herbicides used to control weeds.
-Depending on the circumstances at a site, alternative practices that have been used or considered include residue mulching to supress weed germination, the use of living mulches, and supporting soil microbial communities which favour native woody species.
+To further this agenda Rainforest Rescue is looking into the efficacy of a whole host of non-herbicide-based methods, as well as methods that reduce the number of herbicides used to control weeds.
+Depending on the circumstances at a site, alternative practices that have been used or considered include residue mulching to suppress weed germination, the use of living mulches, and supporting soil microbial communities which favour native woody species.
 Using naturally competitive native plants to displace weeds is Rainforest Rescue’s favoured approach.

 An important factor in that approach is the density of tree planting used by Rainforest Rescue.
-By planting trees at a high density the tree canopy closes quickly, shading the ground and making it unsuitable for light dependent weeds.
-In the Daintree the rate of tree growth in reforestation projects means that weed management is only an issue in the first couple of years.
+By planting trees at a high density the tree canopy closes quickly, shading the ground and making it unsuitable for light-dependent weeds.
+In the Daintree, the rate of tree growth in reforestation projects means that weed management is only an issue in the first couple of years.
 Rainforest Rescue plants a significant range of species in reforestation projects, and these are supplied from local seeds propagated at the Daintree Native Nursery.
-This approach not only helps to restore plant diversity and improve weed management, but also includes the growing of species that are a food source to attract birds, mammals and other wildlife back to the areas.
-The wildlife then disperse seeds back into the plantings, further increasing the number of trees.
+This approach not only helps to restore plant diversity and improve weed management but also includes the growing of species that are a food source to attract birds, mammals, and other wildlife back to the areas.
+The wildlife then disperses seeds back into the plantings, further increasing the number of trees.

 (1) Gaupp-Berhausen, M., Hofer, M., Rewald, B. & Zaller, J. G. (2015) Glyphosate-based herbicides reduce the activity and reproduction of earthworms and lead to increased soil nutrient concentrations.
 Scientific Reports; 5: 12886.